 “In a neutral or white scheme, lighting plays an important role and can create dramatic shadows and space in any interior.
 The perception is that whites can help in emphasising natural light and give an illusion of larger space” Andrea Lucena-Orr Dulux colour expert.

 Introduce a maritime theme to an all-white interior using rope, jute and sisal.
 Give a mirror a nautical look with white paint and a length of rope.
-See page 71 for instructions on how to make it.

 Layer textiles and soft furnishings in the same monochrome palette but with contrasting textures.
 Layers of lush foliage perk up the pale hues of a cluster of neutral pots